ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

   AND state IN ('CO', 'TX', 'WY');
 ``````

-13. Write a query that returns all the records for the top 10 purchases with the highest zip code number (descending order).
+13. Write a query that returns all the records for the top 10 purchases with the highest zip code number (descending order).  <br><br>
 ````
 SELECT *
 FROM purchases